Republic of Massa

-The Republic of Massa di Maremma was an independent state that existed from 1225 to 1336.
+The Republic of Massa (Repubblica di Massa) was a small Italian state located in Central Italy that existed from 1225 to 1336.
 It was founded in today's city of Massa Marittima and expanded to cover an area corresponding to the current upper Maremma.

-It represented a commercial power of regional level, through its thriving mining district, thanks to the copper, alum and silver deposits of which its territory was rich.
+It represented a commercial power of regional level, through its thriving mining district, thanks to the copper, alum and silver deposits in which its territory was rich.